rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/ssid6g3.png)

 _Note: while troubleshooting signals on the RF spectrum is not easy.
-On the reference part of this guide we leave you a link to most common signal pattern interfering in 2.4Ghz and 5Ghz_
+On the reference page of this guide we leave you a link to most common signal pattern interfering in 2.4Ghz and 5Ghz_